DiyaWadhwani/ClubConnect/README.md

 - **Membership**: Tracks the roles and membership of students in clubs.
 - **Role**: Defines various roles within the clubs.
 - **Event**: Records club events.
-- **Status**: Tracks the status of events or interviews (e.g., Scheduled, Completed).
+- **Status**: Tracks the status of events and interviews (e.g., Scheduled, Completed).
 - **Interview**: Handles the scheduling and status of member onboarding interviews.

-For more details on the database schema and normalization, refer to the [Database Design Documentation](./ClubConnect_DatabaseDesign.pdf).
+For more details on the database schema and normalization, refer to the [Database Design Documentation](./docs/ClubConnect_DatabaseDesign.pdf).

 ### Functional Rules and Constraints

-1. Each club must have at least **2 leaders** (e.g., President or Vice President).
+1. Each club must have at least **2 leaders**.
 2. Students can join multiple clubs but can only hold **leader roles in a maximum of two clubs**.
 3. Clubs must have events scheduled with details like date, time, and location.
 4. Interviews can be scheduled for onboarding members, with the status tracked.